Namati is dedicated to putting

 We are called in this moment to do much more.
 Our world is profoundly unequal.
 Authoritarians are responding to this inequality by scapegoating minorities and promising to turn systems upside down.

-We have an alternative: deepening democracy rather than giving up on it. transforming institutions rather than abandoning them.
+We have an alternative: deepening democracy rather than giving up on it.
+Transforming institutions rather than abandoning them.
 Succeeding in this struggle is going to require much more of us, from many more of us.
 I hope all of you will be a part of it.

-We advance justice by equipping people to
+We advance social and environmental justice by building a movement of people

-understand, use, and shape the laws that affect them.
+who know, use, and shape the law.

-In 2003, Namati’s CEO, Vivek Maru, co-founded Timap for Justice,a community paralegal program in Sierra Leone.
+In 2003, Namati’s CEO, Vivek Maru, co-founded Timap for Justice, a community paralegal program in Sierra Leone.
 The country had just come out of a brutal 11-year civil war.

 At the time, there were fewer than 100 lawyers in the country and almost all of those were in the capital, Freetown.